-The Society endorses the general principles of the approach taken in the bill.
+This Bill is a very important measure.
+The Society endorses the general principles of the approach taken in the bill and the proposal that the Legislative Consent Motion should be agreed.

 Specific Comments

 Clause 1 (Implementation of the 1996, 2005 and 2007 Hague Conventions